ArachnidAbby/BCL/docs/source/tutorial/variables.rst

 .. important::

     You cannot "Shadow" variables in BCL.
-If you don't know what that means, then don't worry about it.
+This just means two *different* variables in the same scope cannot share the same name.

 .. code-block:: bcl